Midsomer Murders: Controversy

 In March 2011, series producer Brian True-May was suspended by All3Media after telling the TV listings magazine Radio Times that the programme did not have any non-white characters because the series was "the last bastion of Englishness and I want to keep it that way".
 When challenged about the term "Englishness" and whether that would exclude ethnic minorities, True-May responded: "Well, it should do, and maybe I'm not politically correct."
 He later went on to say that he wanted to make a programme "that appeals to a certain audience, which seems to succeed."
 True-May's comments were investigated by the production company.
 He was reinstated, having apologised "if his remarks gave unintended offence to any viewers", but subsequently stepped down as producer.
 ITV said it was "shocked and appalled" at True-May's comments, which were "absolutely not shared by anyone at ITV".

 True-May's replacement, Jo Wright, confirmed that she was committed to on-screen diversity when she took over the helm, saying: "I feel strongly that a range of ethnic groups should be represented on screen.
 And that will be reflected in some of the episodes in the new series with key guest casting.
 I will cast the series in the same way as I always do, by starting with the best script.
 And a good script will include a variety of different characters."
 In series 15, Asian actors played central characters for the first time, in the episode "Written in the Stars".
 Black characters also began to appear starting in that series.
 Beginning with series 18, the show gained an Asian member for its main cast: pathologist Kam Karimore, played by Manjinder Virk.
 However, she left at the end of series 19.

+Some episodes caused controversy when broadcast in daytime hours due to their violence; an episode broadcast on ITV1 at 4pm in February 2007 (and again in May 2007) contained scenes of strangulation and an ostensible shotgun suicide as well as the offensive words bloody and bastard, attracting six complaints to Ofcom that, although children were not the target audience, the timeslot made it possible children were watching.
+Another episode aired in the same timeslot in May 2007 similarly attracted six complaints for further strong language (bastard and shit) and a scene where a character fatally cuts his throat with a razor during a play performance.
+With these broadcasts, Ofcom found ITV in breach of three of its rules.